The Legend of Kyrandia, Book One: Fables and Fiends (1992)

 By the Lights of Their Eyes: In the Grotto cave maze of the first game, should Brandon be unfortunate enough to walk into an unlit room, he will be killed by a horde of monsters, but all the player sees is a bunch of glowing eyes converging on the same spot in the dark.

-Call Back: One of the ways Brandon can die in the first game is being swallowed whole by a slug.
-In the second game, if the slug tries to eat Zanthia, she grabs it by the tongue and scolds it.
+Call Back: One of the ways Brandon can die in the first game is being swallowed whole by a giant frog.
+In the second game, if the frog tries to eat Zanthia, she grabs it by the tongue and scolds it.

 Cannibal Tribe: Met by Zanthia in the second game.
 It's a good thing they enjoy sandwiches more than "Mystic soup".